 - 16 tablespoons unsalted butter, softened (2 sticks)

 - 3 tablespoons heavy whipping cream

-- Add coffee, oil and buttermilk and mix until combined.
+- Stir in coffee, oil, and buttermilk and mix just until combined.

-- Let cool in pans until warm and then remove from pans and allow to cool completely on a cooling rack.
+- Let cakes cool in pans until pans are cool enough to touch, and then remove cakes and allow them to cool completely on a wire rack.

-- While cakes are cooling prepare frosting by creaming butter with a mixer.
+- While cakes are cooling, prepare frosting by creaming the butter with a mixer in a medium bowl.

-- Slowly add in powdered sugar until mixture is thick, creamy and well combined.
+- Slowly add powdered sugar until the mixture is thick and combined.

 - Mix in heavy whipping cream and vanilla extract.

 - Mix on medium speed, for 2-3 minutes or until frosting is light and fluffy.

 - Frost cooled cakes using an offset spatula.

 - Store cakes in an airtight cake container.

 Be sure to grease AND flour cake pans to prevent sticking.